BenoitBouillard/route-tiles/README.md

 #### Download route

-When the route is finished ("complete" status), it is possible to directly download it.
+When the route is finished ("complete" status), it is possible to directly download it: Click on download icon blue button, and enter a file name in input field.

-You can enter a name on the field just below the routing status and click on the blue download icon button.
 Name is optional.
 If none, datetime will be use for the file name and gpx name.

 #### Manage route